 Finally, there are two more boosters, I just wanted to quickly mention.
 These are not main boosters, and they aren’t released with every set, so they aren’t included in the main part of this MTG Booster Pack Guide.
 Let’s take a look at them.

 The Welcome Booster is a product that new players could get for free.
 How?
 By going to their LGS (Local Game Store).
 You can ask the staff about what they recommend for beginners and if they perhaps have a Welcome Booster, that you could get.
 Keep in mind that not every store will have these in stock, especially since the product is quite dated nowadays.

 Each Welcome Booster contains the same cards.
 The first version of this product had Niv-Mizzet, Parun and Garruk, Primal Hunter as the strongest cards.
 The newest, Dominaria United version has Phylath, World Sculptor and Ajani, the Greathearted.

-VIP Edition Boosters was made only for Double Masters edition (so far).
+VIP Edition Boosters was made only for the first Double Masters edition (so far).
 It’s the actual most expensive MTG booster pack, costing approximately the same as a whole box of regular boosters.

 So you can imagine it includes some goodies, and it definitely does.
 Each Ultimate Masters VIP Edition contains 33 cards (23 of them in foil) and 2 foil tokens.
 The most sought after cards are the 2 borderless Box Toppers that every pack gets.
 You can find more about the VIP Booster contents here.

 So every pack has its pros and cons, so each type is better for specific players.
 It also depends on each set since they have been changing each Booster type over the years.